libretime/libretime/docs/manual/preparing-the-server/index.md

 The PHP cache
 -------------

-This dependency, introduced in Airtime 2.5.0, can improve the responsiveness of the Airtime administration interface and reduce server load.
-Various PHP cache software is available, but the current cache software required by Airtime is **APC** (<http://pecl.php.net/package/APC>).
-You should uninstall or disable any other PHP cache that may be present on the server, such as **XCache**, before installing Airtime and APC.
+This dependency, introduced in Libretime 2.5.0, can improve the responsiveness of the Libretime administration interface and reduce server load.
+Various PHP cache software is available, but the current cache software required by Libretime is **APC** (<http://pecl.php.net/package/APC>).
+You should uninstall or disable any other PHP cache that may be present on the server, such as **XCache**, before installing Libretime and APC.
 This is because having multiple caches enabled can cause problems for PHP.

 You can remove the XCache package **php5-xcache** from a Debian or Ubuntu server with the command:

     sudo apt-get remove php5-xcache

 APC is available in Debian or Ubuntu as the **php-apc** package.
-If you already have Apache installed on the server you are going to use for Airtime, you can install APC and get it working with the following commands:
+If you already have Apache installed on the server you are going to use for Libretime, you can install APC and get it working with the following commands:

     sudo apt-get install php-apc
     sudo invoke-rc.d apache2 restart